Jefuentesnava-OdinProject-Work/odin-recipes/README.md

 * Insert paragraphs
 * Create an unordered list
 * Create an ordered list
+* How to nest html elements into other html elements
 * How to manage a project directory system
     * Separating files based on their purpose
 * How to host project on github.com